Quantum Gram-Schmidt Processes and Their Application to Efficient State Read-out for Quantum Algorithms: State Read-Out Framework

 The crucial part of Algorithm~\ref{coordinate_main} is to calculate the coefficient $a_i=\<\bm{v}|\bm{t}_i\>, \forall i \in [r]$.
-However, the overlap estimation techniques based on {the Hadamard Test \cite{PhysRevLett.87.167902}} could not be directly employed for estimating the states overlap, since the unitaries for generating the states are required.
-This drawback limits most quantum algorithms, e.g., the quantum linear system solver, that require post-selection to yield the coefficient easily.
+However, the overlap estimation techniques based on {the Hadamard Test \cite{aharonov2009polynomial}} could not be directly employed for estimating the state overlap, since the unitaries for generating the states are required.
+This drawback limits most quantum algorithms, e.g., the quantum linear system solver, that require post-selection to yield the {solution state} easily.
 Another choice is the SWAP test \cite{PhysRevLett.87.167902} that only requires copies of states.
 However, directly using the quantum SWAP test could only obtain the estimation to the value $|\<\bm{v}|\bm{t}_i\>|^2$, while $\text{sign}(a_i)$ remains unknown.
-To overcome this difficulty, we could assume that the state $|\bm{v}\>$ has the positive overlap with one of the basis $|\bm{t}_k\>$, and analysis the value:
+To overcome this difficulty, we could assume that the state $|\bm{v}\>$ has the positive overlap with one of the basis, say $|\bm{t}_k\>$, and take the value

 as the state overlap.
 This assumption is equivalent to adding a global phase $0$ or $e^{i\pi}=-1$ on $|\bm{v}\>$, and will not affect the extraction of the classical description.